osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 The script also can make use of systemd and there is a systemd example.
 To install it follow the instructions  in the [Implementing as a systemd service](#implementing-as-a-systemd-service) section above but using the http example in the snmp-with-http-example directory.

-*CAVEATS:* This is operationally easier to run than producing a file and copying it to an https server, it can run on a grid storage machine. and is likely more reliable as the numbers are caclulated when requested (i.e. it doesn't go out of sync) but access should be restricted only to CERN machines doing the query.
+*CAVEATS:* This is operationally easier to run than producing a file and copying it to an https server, it can run on a machine with certificates (grid storage or perfsonar) and is likely more reliable as the numbers are caclulated when requested (i.e. it doesn't go out of sync) and access can be restricted only to CERN machines doing the query. easysnmp doesn't easily install on CetnOS7 so you need at least an EL8 machine and python 3.6.8.

 ## Register in CRIC